oroinc/documentation/user/back-office/inventory/create.rst

 Manage Warehouses in the Back-Office
 ====================================

-.. hint:: This section is part of the :ref:`Inventory and Warehouse Management <concept-guide--inventory>` topic that provides the general understanding of the inventory and warehouse concepts.
+.. hint:: This section is part of the :ref:`Inventory and Warehouse Management <concept-guide--inventory>` topic that provides a general understanding of the inventory and warehouse concepts.

 Create a Warehouse
 ------------------